Gosheni/Sudoku/README.md

 1. **An overview of the purpose of the project**
-We implement the game Sudoko including:
+We implement the game Sudoku including:
     - A solver
     - A board generator
     - A command-line interface client to play the game